 Most common Medical Treatment

-2. Salmonella: Mild Salmonella infections often resolve without treatment.
-Antibiotics such as ceftriaxone or fluoroquinolones might be used in severe or systemic cases.
+- Salmonella: Mild Salmonella infections often resolve without treatment.
+In severe or systemic cases, antibiotics such as ceftriaxone or fluoroquinolones might be used.

-Please, if you need any medical treatment, contact your doctor.
+If you need any medical treatment, please get in touch with your doctor.

 Conclusion